 Here are a few things to try out

 - Send free samples, exciting offers, or small gifts to your customers with their next purchase.
 Please make sure these are similar to what they frequently buy to give them surprise and indirectly urge them to make another sale in the future.

 - Segregate a list of ‘exclusive customers’ loyal to your brand and purchase regularly from your website.
 Offer them exclusive deals, sweepstakes, and early bird offers to make them feel that they value them, and thus they get access to something extra.

 - Send your customers an email to ask them if they are running low on the product they previously purchased from your website.
 Add along with a small discount coupon for their next purchase.
 This makes them feel that they are certainly important to you, and because of that, they also landed a discount coupon they can use in the future.

 Wrapping it all up, it is safe to conclude that now we have the technology that mines big data to provide us with meaningful insights.
 This can allow businesses to invest in systems with more powerful platforms than ever before.

 We can proactively personalize the user experience for all our customers.
 We can also conclude that individualization is the point where every B2B business seems to be headed.
 Combine predictive analytics and personalization to keep your viewers engaged by utilizing data along with real-time decision making.

-Gone is the era of half-baked personalization attempts as many brands have made considerable successful efforts in the last year.
-This year, we can look forward to businesses that have achieved maturity with personalization and are progressing massively towards individualization.
+Gone is the era of half-baked personalization attempts, as many brands have made considerable successful efforts in the last year.
+This year, we can look forward to businesses that have achieved maturity with personalization and progress massively towards individualization.